Kariya (film): Critical reception

 The film received mixed response from critics upon release.
 Gangadhara of Deccan Herald felt the film "fails to have a tight storyline" but is technically, "well-made".
 He added, "As the debutant director Prem fails to effectively convey the story, it gets dragged on till the end.
 Also, the director is quite unconvincing in giving the film a definite flow."
 He opined that the film had shades of Om (1995) and Darshan's own Majestic that released earlier that year.
 He further wrote, "Darshan looks insipid and tired throughout the film as he has neither worked on his looks nor on his expressions, which seem monotonous.
 Darshan could have been a bit sharper.
 Abhinayashri looks smarter than Darshan.
 She attracts a lot of attention in acting department as well as dance sequences.
 M R Seenu's cinematography is superb.
 Debutant director Prem seems to be too excited with the script as a newcomer to the medium."
 According to Viggy.com, "There are some catchy dialogues and comedy to make you laugh if you are freezed looking at the blood pool."
 Though they criticized the musical score by Gurukiran and the wrong casting of Darshan in the lead role, the film's cinematography and Prem's direction received praise.
 The similarities of certain scenes with that of Om and Satya were pointed out.
 Chitraloka criticised the film for not catering much to the women or the younger generation.
 But the reviewer praised Darshan's performance, Gurukiran's music and M. R. Seenu's camerawork.
 The film was also lauded for its technical prowess.
 Nettv4u gave the film 3.5 stars on 5 calling Kariya one of Darshan's best films which could draw more of his fans to theatres to watch the different effort.
 While the film received praise for its technical aspects, direction and cinematography the film was criticized for its violence.

 Box office

 Kariya had a big opening.
 It ran for 56 days at Kapali theatre during its first release.
 At the end of its first run, the film was declared a sleeper hit.
 However, due to demand by the viewers, the film was released again when it turned out to be a greater success, enjoying a theatrical run of more than 100 days.
-During its second release, the film was declared a Blockbuster completing a theatrical run of 675 days in Karnataka.